Check engine message on Fiat: what does it mean?

 Why does the message “Have engine checked” appear on a Fiat?

 This message appears when the electronic system detects an issue related to the engine or anti-pollution system.
-It can be caused by a clogged EGR valve, a saturated particulate filter, a faulty engine sensor, or an ignition problem in a petrol engine.
+It can be caused by a clogged EGR valve, a saturated particulate filter, a faulty engine sensor, or an ignition problem on a petrol engine.

 How to remove the message “Have engine checked” on Fiat?